This post may contain affiliate links. Please see our disclosure policy.

 Keep leftovers in an airtight container, and reheat them for 3-4 minutes until they are hot.

-Up close picture of golden pierogi after being dipped in sour cream.
+Hand holding a golden pierogi after being dipped in sour cream.

 Golden and puffy, cooked pierogies served on a white plate with a side of sour cream.